BenoitEirik/BoPe-Steganography/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-BoPe is a cross-platform steganography software (Linux, Windows & MacOS).
+BoPe is a cross-platform steganography software (Linux, Windows, MacOS, Android & iOS).
 It is intended for all audiences wishing to store digital information in an image.
 Currently, only BMP files are supported.
-This project is basically a work done in engineering school that I want to improve.
 Steganography is an uncommon but powerful practice that I would like to share with the most curious.

 # GUI Prototype
 <img src="https://user-images.githubusercontent.com/33329690/60122422-7885f400-9785-11e9-9616-828bdd2eeb6c.png">